backups-obsidian/backup-obsidian-2/100 study-notes/102 AWS DVA/RDS Proxy.md

 - Supports RDS (MySQL, PostgreSQL, MariaDB) and Aurora (MySQL, PostgreSQL)
 - **NO code changes required**.
 - RDS proxy can be used to **enforce IAM Authentication for DB**, and securely store credentials in AWS Secrets Manager.
-- RDS proxy is *NEVER publicly accessible*.
+- RDS proxy can be deployed in a private subnet or a public subnet.
 - Imagine you are using lambda to connect to the RDS database.
 	- The lambdas can scale very quickly thereby rapidly increasing the number of database connections.
+This can lead to *TooManyConnections* exception.
 	- This can lead to a number of open connections and timeouts.
 	- This can be solved making lambda functions connect to the RDS Proxy.
 	- ![[attachments/Pasted image 20230301084521.png]]